Anytime-valid simultaneous lower confidence bounds for the true discovery proportion: Introduction

 In this work, we propose a procedure to compute anytime-valid simultaneous lower confidence bounds for the TDP in the offline setting.
-To this end, we combine the closed testing framework with e-processes.
-Furthermore, we derive a computational shortcut so that computation of the bounds is feasible if the number of hypotheses of interest is large.
-The novelty of our procedure is that it allows for optional stopping of the data acquisition.
+To this end, we combine the closed testing framework with anytime-valid testing procedures, focusing primarily on e-processes.
+Furthermore, a computational shortcut is derived so that computation of the bounds is feasible even if the number of hypotheses of interest is large.
+In contrast to established procedures for simultaneous lower TDP confidence bounds, the proposed simultaneous confidence bounds are anytime-valid and hence the proposed procedure allows for optional stopping.
+Compared to existing work regarding e-processes, we do not focus on constructing e-processes but integrate e-processes in the closed testing framework to obtain anytime-valid simultaneous TDP bounds in an offline setting.

 The rest of the work is structured as follows.
-In the next section, we specify our framework and review related literature, focusing on simultaneous confidence bounds for the TDP based on closed testing as well as e-values and e-processes.
+In the next section, we specify our framework and review related literature.
 We propose the procedure used to compute anytime-valid simultaneous confidence bounds for the TDP in Section \ref{sec:theory_ssucb}.
-In Section \ref{sec:practical_considerations}, we discuss some practical considerations.
-We investigate the behavior of the proposed method in a simulation study in Section \ref{sec:simulations} and end with a short discussion in Section \ref{sec:discussion}.
+In Section \ref{sec:practical_considerations}, we discuss some practical aspects.
+We investigate the behavior of the proposed method in a simulation study in Section \ref{sec:simulations}.
+The proposed procedure is applied to real data of a fMRI experiment in Section \ref{sec:case_study}.
+We end with a short discussion in Section \ref{sec:discussion}.
+Proofs are deferred to the appendix.